 Outfit 3: Destiny's Miscarriage

 Oh God What Am I Seeing: A short, black dress reading BRO[OOB]KLYN across the chest, this outfit most closely resembles the traditional cheerleader's uniform.
-It is also positively demure compared to the other outfits — the kind of thing they'd stick the fattest Pussycat Doll in but, if you saw your son or daughter leaving the house in it, you'd demand they march upstairs and put on a sweater or a pair of pants or at least a quirky fascinator.
+It is also positively demure compared to the other outfits — the kind of thing they'd stick the fattest Pussycat Doll in, though, if you saw your son or daughter leaving the house in it, you'd demand they march upstairs and put on a sweater or a pair of pants or at least a quirky fascinator.
 When paired with the knee-high leatherish boots (that, take note, read BROOKLYN on the side in white letters because these boots were made out of recycled BROOKLYN), the overall effect is very early Destiny's Child.
 (This would have been Kelly's outfit.
 Beyoncé's dress would have been more elaborate, and Michelle would have been wearing shorts or left at home by accident.)

 Power Accents: Studded fingerless glove (singular), zip-up front.